JJessee1371/Employee-tracker/README.md

 * MySQL (https://www.npmjs.com/package/mysql)
 * Dotenv (https://www.npmjs.com/package/dotenv)
 * Console table

+## Future Development
+In the future I would like to convert this application to utilize a connection pool instead of creating and closing a connection on each JS file.
+I would also like to be able to expand the database to hold more employee contact information and other such things that may be useful to team managers in their work.

 ## Contributing
 All contributions to this project are welcomed.
 Please contact the creator at tjessee7624@gmail.com